• Skip to primary navigation

 If you have the time, we recommend you spend at least a day there to also visit Arromanches-les-Bains and see the remains of its artificial harbour.
 Stay longer if you want to discover the sites on our list, or the other D-Day beaches!

-What to do in Gold Beach if you only have half a day or a day?
+What to do at Gold Beach if you only have half a day or one day?

 If your timing is tight, we recommend you prioritize the following activities: